Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Maryland Stats and Trends

-- In Maryland's 10 games this season, it has three wins against the spread.
+- Maryland has played 10 games, with three wins against the spread.

-- This season, the Terrapins are winless against the spread when entering a game as an underdog of 14.5 points or more.
+- The Terrapins have yet to cover the spread this season when underdogs by 14.5 points or more.

-- Maryland's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- Maryland's games this year have hit the over five times in 10 opportunities (50%).

-- Maryland is 3-5 against the spread and 5-3 overall when the team totals more than 301.5 yards.
+- Maryland is 3-5 against the spread and 5-3 overall when the team amasses over 301.5 yards.

-- The Terrapins have turned the ball over 16 times this season, two more turnovers than the Wolverines have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.